5 Biggest Problems with the Outdated Criminal Justice System

 2. The 1994 Crime Bill

-The 1994 Crime Bill not only increased the number and length of incarcerations, but more funding went into building jails and prisons.
+The 1994 Crime Bill increased the number and length of incarcerations, and more funding went into building jails and prisons.
 Also, the possibility of early release was reduced.
-These measures increased the amount of taxpayers’ money invested in enforcement and led to a disproportionate number of incarcerations among African-American men.
+These measures increased the amount of taxpayers’ money invested in enforcement and led to disproportionate incarcerations among African-American men.
 Its effect on public safety was minimal.

 3. Mandatory minimum sentencing